 Barakaat Middle Eastern Dance Company is a professional dance company based in Baltimore, Maryland specializing in Raqs Sharqi (belly dance) and other Middle Eastern folkloric and ethnic dances.
-Founded in 2010 under the artistic direction of Shems, Barakaat is made up of performers trained in the arts of Middle Eastern dance who have come together to inspire one another and to elevate the work, pushing the boundaries of Middle Eastern born arts in the context of modern America, while honoring the roots and traditions of these beautiful cultural dances.
+Founded in 2010 by its former director Shems, Barakaat is made up of performers trained in the arts of Middle Eastern dance who have come together to inspire one another and to elevate the work, pushing the boundaries of Middle Eastern born arts in the context of modern America, while honoring the roots and traditions of these beautiful cultural dances.

 Barakaat embraces the diversity each dancer brings to the group, allowing each one’s unique background and specialized skill set to shape the work and engage audiences with a multiplicity of authentic stories.
 Barakaat values collaboration with other artists, and has worked with some incredible musicians including: Karim Nagi, Nathaniel Stottlemyer and the Saltanah Middle Eastern Music Ensemble.

 Barakaat has been honored to perform at wonderful institutions like the Smithsonian, Baltimore’s National Aquarium, Northern Virginia Community College, Harford Community College and has graced the stage at international festivals and charity events.
 In addition to their more serious artistic pursuits, Barakaat dancers love to entertain and are often hired to perform at private celebrations, to give educational presentations about Middle Eastern Dance and to teach engaging dance workshops both for serious students of the dance as well as just for fun.

 In Arabic, Barakaat means “Blessings”.
 Barakaat dance company wants to share their blessings with you.
 Continuing in the traditions of the Middle East, where dancing brings friends and families together to celebrate life, Barakaat invites you to join in the celebration!